Governance

 Decide Decentralized

 Governance determines protocol futures.
-While challenging, decentralized governance enables communities controlling protocols rather than corporations.
+While challenging, decentralized governance enables communities to control protocols rather than corporations.
 If you're interested in protocol economics, governance design, or decentralized decision-making, explore governance careers at protocol teams and governance research organizations.
 These roles focus on solving how communities can effectively govern shared resources.

 Find Governance Jobs